 In other words, for more than 40 million of us, waking up with a fever and sore throat or needing to throw up will lead to anxiety not only about our health but about our financial security.
 Should I go to work even though I'm sick because I need a paycheck and cannot afford to lose my job?

-Without a basic workplace standard of paid sick days, two in five of us are face a terrible choice: do we respect the public's health by staying home when sick and lose pay and risk our jobs, ordo we go to work sick so we can pay the bills and keep food on the table but risk spreading a contagious illness to others.
-Swift Congressional action to pass the Healthy Families Act, which allows workers to earn up to seven paid sick days a year, would eliminate this forced choice.
+Without a basic workplace standard of paid sick days, two in five of us face a terrible choice: do we respect the public's health by staying home when sick and lose pay and risk our jobs, or do we go to work sick so we can pay the bills and keep food on the table but risk spreading a contagious illness to others?
+Swift congressional action to pass the Healthy Families Act, which allows workers to earn up to seven paid sick days a year, would eliminate this forced choice.

 This Congress has made progress on the Healthy Families Act.
 Both the House and the Senate have held numerous hearings on the issue, and we have more cosponsors on the bill than ever.

 But we're not there yet.
 Working people want to be responsible employees and family members.
 They want to be conscientious community members.
 The Healthy Families Act would allow workers to be all of the above.
 The legislation would establish a minimum labor standard that guarantees workers the ability to earn paid, job-protected time off for at least seven days a year to recover from illness or to care for a sick family member.
 It would ensure that working families don't risk their financial security to do what is right for their own health and the well-being of their workplaces, schools and communities.
 And, it would protect public health by allowing ill people to stay home to recover and to avoid spreading illness.